solarmon/WHDLoad-Game-Launcher/README.md

  * WHDLoad Game
    - Get them from https://www.whdownload.com/
    - The game name for the **.info** and **.slave** files **MUST match exactly**.
+   - UAE mount formats:
+     - Directory
+     - .hdf
+     - .lha / .zip (READ ONLY - Games cannot be saved directly to it) (Tested on WinUAE)

 # Setup